 2016 Chevrolet Equinox Review

-In a fast-moving new vehicle segment, even minor updates are an important way to keep a vehicle fresh and in the minds of consumers.
+In a fast-moving new-vehicle segment, even minor updates are an important way to keep a vehicle fresh in consumers’ minds.
 So it’s a little strange that Chevrolet waited until the 2016 model year to touch up its Equinox, a compact crossover that has now been on the market for seven years.
+At its 2010 introduction, the Equinox was notable for an interior among the roomiest in its class and a rear bench seat that adjusted fore and aft to favour either legroom or cargo space.
+Six years on, however, the Equinox no longer stands out.

 Performance and Handling

 On paper, things look just fine: the Equinox starts out with a 2.4-litre four-cylinder that is a good fit for the class with 182 hp and 172 lb-ft of torque and a choice of front- or all-wheel drive.
-My tester had the entry-level engine with the all-wheel drivetrain, which proved to be a fine, if unremarkable combination.
+My tester had the entry-level engine with the all-wheel drivetrain, which proved to be a fine, if unremarkable, combination.
 The six-speed automatic transmission is the most impressive part of the formula, with its smooth shifts and prompt responses.

 The rest of the Equinox’s drive is solid: the comfortable suspension is good at controlling body motion on rough pavement, and handling is much more satisfying than the engine’s tepid straight-line performance.
 Good sound insulation keeps the worst of the mechanical soundtrack out of the cabin, including road noise.